FrancescoSaverioZuppichini/Estimator/README.md

 ```

 ### Motivation
-TensorFlow provides an [Estimator](https://www.tensorflow.org/programmers_guide/estimators) implementation that is more than a black box that a library.
-It cannot be easily extended and customise for this reasons I decided to implemented my owm.
+TensorFlow provides an [Estimator](https://www.tensorflow.org/programmers_guide/estimators) implementation that is more a black box than a library.
+It cannot be easily extended and customize for this reasons I decided to implement my own.
 ### Example

-It follows a very simple example that will use some random data and a basic feed forward network
+It follows a very simple example in which we create a basic feed forward neural network and we train it with random numbers

 ```python
 from estimator.Estimator import Estimator, Mode